-The two main types of squid in the UK the common squid (Alloteuthis subulata) and the European squid (Loligo vulgaris).
-Both squid can be found all around the UK, but are far more common in the warmer waters around the south and south west regions of England, especially in the summer and early autumn months when the sea temperatures are at their highest.
-The common squid is the smaller of the two species as the mantle (body) rarely reaches more than 20cm in length.
-The European squid can grow to much larger sizes, reaching a mantle length of over 50cm, although these are rare and usually specimens with a mantle of around 30cm can be considered large.
-As squid are much more common around the south and south west squid fishing is correspondingly much more common around these areas, although there may well be squid to be caught on rod and line elsewhere in the UK, with the lack of anglers targeting this species explaining why they are rarely caught.
-There is more information on the squid and cuttlefish species found in UK waters on this page.
+The two main species of squid found in the waters around the UK are the common squid (Alloteuthis subulata) and the European squid (Loligo vulgaris).
+Both of these species of squid can be found all around the UK, but are far more common in the warmer waters around the south and south west regions of England and parts of Wales and Ireland, especially in the summer and early autumn months when the sea temperature is at its warmest.
+The common squid is the smaller of the two species as the mantle (body) length rarely reaches more than 20cm.
+The European squid can grow to much larger sizes, reaching a mantle length of over 50cm, although squid of this size are relatively rare and the average mantle length is around 30cm.

-Squid prey on smaller fish.
-However, they do not feed in the same way that a fish does.
-Instead they reach out with thier arms and tentacles and entangle a fish before pulling it in towards their sharp beak.
-Squid are therefore not caught using usual hooks and spinners but with by using a special type of lure called a squid jig.
-This consists of a body (which is designed to resemble a fish in more expensive models) and a row or two of upwards facing points.
+Squid prey on smaller fish which they catch by reaching out with their arms and tentacles and entangling their prey before pulling it in towards their sharp beak.
+Squid are therefore not caught using conventional hooks and spinners but with by using a special type of lure called a squid jig.
+This consists of a body (which is designed to resemble a fish in more expensive models) and a row or two of upwards facing points, with some squid lures also having additional points along the edges.
 When a squid attacks the lure its tentacles become caught up in the many sharp points of the jig and allow it to be reeled in by the angler.
 In this way a multi-pointed squid jig is much more likely to catch and hold a squid than the three points of a treble hook that are fitted to most lures.
 Indeed, anglers fishing with spinners in areas where squid are present may well get squid attacking their lures but will fail to catch this species due to the fact that actually connecting with a squid using traditional hooks is unlikely.

-As squid jigs are presented on float rigs then simple float fishing techniques can be used.
-As squid feed in midwater most anglers present the squid jig at depths of around 5-10 feet below the surface.
-Once the jig has been cast out many anglers find that the movement of the tide is sufficient to move the float and jig in a way which is more than sufficient to get the squid to attack.
-However, if the water is very still it may be necessary to reel the float in a few turns every minute or so to impart some movement into the jig.
+Simple float fishing techniques the same as those used to catch summer species such as wrasse and mackerel can be used.
+As squid feed in midwater most anglers present the squid jig at depths of around 5 – 10 feet below the surface, or slightly below this if they are fishing in deep water.
+Once the jig has been cast out many anglers find that the movement of the tide is sufficient to move the float and jig in a way which gets the squid to attack.
+However, if the water is very still it may be necessary to reel the float in a few turns every so often to impart some movement into the jig.
 Squid bites are usually fairly strong as the squid engulfs the jig in its arms and tentacles.
 On seeing the float dip under the surface the angler should resist the temptation to strike.
 This is because the arms and two tentacles of the squid are actually fairly weak and delicate and if the squid is only attached to the jig by one or two arms/tentacles then the strike may well detach the squid from the jig.
 Instead of striking the angler should quickly but smoothly raise the rod and reel in quickly.
 A strong but smooth retrieve is essential as the points of the jig are unbarbed and therefore constant pressure is needed to stop the squid swimming off the jig.